jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 security devices, such as firewalls and intrusion detection systems.
 Hey,
-Verizon is also a telecommunications company, OK?Media (med): precious distilled data in its most pure and crystalline form.
+Verizon is also a telecommunications company, OK?
+Media (med): precious distilled data in its most pure and crystalline form.
 Just kidding, mostly thumb drives and actual printed documents.
-You will see the odd full disk drive and actual physical payment cards from time to time, but those are rare.Figure 22\.
-Top Asset varieties in incidents (n\=6,606\)47Believe it or not, this is not the 1994 Data Breach Investigations Report.
+You will see the odd full disk drive and actual physical payment cards from time to time, but those are rare.
+The Media growth is intrinsically tied with the progression in the
+Miscellaneous Errors pattern discussed previously.
+Some of those Misdelivery errors happen via physical documents and fax machines47 which might limit their scope but does not make them any less breachworthy to regulators.
+Digging deeper in Figure 22, we get a better sense of the Server asset breakdown.
+While the Web application and Mail servers are mostly involved
+Figure 22\.
+Top Asset varieties in incidents (n\=6,606\) in credential\-theft breaches, the File server has been almost dominated by the MOVEit breaches, which explains why more than 95% of breached assets are servers.
+All in all, a pretty standard year in the VERIS Assets world.
+We will be discussing more on how to help keep these assets safe in the System
+Intrusion, Social Engineering and
+Basic Web Application Attacks
+pattern sections.
+25
+2024 DBIR Results and analysis
+49Especially bad actions.
+Benevolent ones often go unnoticed.
+50Threat actors should also be sent to bed without TV if they misbehave.
-48https:verisframework.orgassets.html2024 DBIR Results and analysis24VERIS AttributesAs we often need to remind our very young children and grandchildren, actions have consequences.49 Incidents and data breaches are no different,50
+As we often need to remind our very young children and grandchildren, actions have consequences.49 Incidents and data breaches are no different,50